mistrk7/librarians-balance/README.txt

 These settings reset every time the /reload command is entered.

 -- Extra Info: This datapack also changes some loot tables to make Mending more common.
--- If this is interferring with something or you don't want this behaviour, you can delete the 'loot_tables' folder.
+-- If this is interferring with something or you don't want this behaviour, you can delete the 'loot_tables' folder in data > minecraft.